ZheMann/generating_newspaper_columns/README.md

 ## About this repository
-This repository is built to perform the experiments during my Research Internship as a first year master student in Computing Science (April 2019 - July 2019).
-The experiment consisted of generating texts by three differently trained language models, as mentioned in Language Models.
+This repository is built to support my Research Internship as a first year master student in Computing Science (April 2019 - July 2019).
+During this research an experiment is performed, consisting of generating texts by three differently trained language models, as discussed in previous sections.